shaheen102/AntiHunter/README.md

 ## What is Antihunter?

 Antihunter is a state-of-the-art ESP32-powered platform engineered for advanced wireless signal detection and tracking.
-Born from the need for a precise "RSSI foxhunting" tool, Antihunter transforms your development board into a digital predator, capable of sniffing out both WiFi and Bluetooth Low Energy (BLE) transmissions with unparalleled agility.
+Born from the need for a precise "RSSI foxhunting" tool at throwaway prices, Antihunter transforms your development board into a digital predator, capable of sniffing out both WiFi and Bluetooth Low Energy (BLE) transmissions with unparalleled agility.
 It's your essential gear for locating elusive devices, mapping wireless landscapes, or uncovering hidden signals with pinpoint accuracy.

 ## What Does Antihunter Do?